- Bullying Prevention

 - Unconscious Bias - Behavioural Interviewing: Recruiting the right person

 - Networks, including Early-Mid Career Academics Network, and

 - Mentoring opportunities for Academic and Professional Staff

 Examples of Western Sydney University initiatives and programs that are provided for Academic Women include:

 - ECR Female Executive Speed Mentoring Program

 For further details about the above and additional programs and initiatives see Gender Equality Leadership Programs for Women (PDF, 79.01 KB) (opens in a new window).

-The University reviewed its academic promotions policy in November 2015.
+The University finalised a review of its academic promotions policy in December of 2016.
 It also has a Gender Equality Policy with specific targets for gender balance on committees (opens in a new window).